asearfos/chipper/docs/chipper_manual.md

 The Noise Threshold and Syllable Similarity Threshold will be used in Song Analysis.
-If you have not used the two widgets to determine appropriate thresholds, do so before running Song Analysis.
+If you have not used the two widgets to determine appropriate thresholds, we recommend doing so before running Song Analysis.

 Starting Song Analysis will first take you to a file explorer to choose a folder of gzip outputs from Syllable Segmentation.